perfguru87/panopticum/README.md

 ### Creating initial data

-By deafault, Panopticum starts with empty database and has no any admin users, so you may want to create some:
+By default, Panopticum starts with empty database and has no any admin users, so you may want to create some:

 ```bash
 docker-compose run --rm web python manage.py createsuperuser